 Some homeowners simply feel more comfortable knowing exactly what their repayment will be each month.

 If you want to switch, it's a good idea to compare mortgages from different lenders.
-There will usually be fees and other charges if you remortgage, so make sure you factor those into your sums when you're comparing costs.
+There may be fees for your new mortgage, so make sure you factor those into your sums when comparing costs.

 Whatever you do, don't be tempted to apply for several products to see which one you get.
-Applications like that leave a mark on your credit history, and that can put lenders off.
-You could find you don't qualify for any loans, just because you've applied for too many.
+Multiple applications are recorded on your credit history, and that can put lenders off.

 That's another good reason to use an adviser through London & Country.
 They'll help you understand the options so you only apply for one deal - the right one for you.